kcalvelli/nixos_config/README.md

 **Do not blindly copy or deploy this configuration.** It may contain hardware-specific settings, undocumented assumptions, and configurations that could break your system.
 Use it to learn and cherry-pick ideas, not as a drop-in solution.

-## What is AxiOS?
+## What is axiOS?

-AxiOS is a declarative system configuration leveraging [NixOS](https://nixos.org) flakes to manage multiple machines with shared modules and per-host customization.
+axiOS is a declarative system configuration leveraging [NixOS](https://nixos.org) flakes to manage multiple machines with shared modules and per-host customization.
 It integrates modern tools and desktop environments including the [Niri](https://github.com/YaLTeR/niri) scrollable tiling compositor, Ghostty terminal, and extensive development tooling for various programming languages.

 The configuration emphasizes reproducibility through Nix flakes while maintaining flexibility for experimentation.
 It includes: